Thompson Okanagan Junior Lacrosse League: Playoff recaps

 2024: Semifinal A between Kamloops Venom and South Okanagan Flames was won by the Venom in two games of a best-of-three(17-5 & 14–4).
 Semifinal B was won by the Vernon Tigers over the Kelowna Kodiaks in two games(15-9 & 15–10).
 The league championship was won by the Kamloops Venom in three games of a best-of-five over the Vernon Tigers(15–7, 15-7 & 13–7).

 The Provincials was hosted by the Kamloops Venom.
 The Venom were defeated by the Victoria Shamrocks in two games, 17-7 and 19–12.

 2025: The playoffs consisted of the top four teams of the regular season playing a round-robin and championship game, played over three days.
 After round-robin play the South Okanagan Flames were eliminated, 0-3, with a three-way-tie, for first, between the Kamloops Venom, Kelowna Kodiaks and the North Okanagan Reapers all going, 2-1.
 Based on tie breaking criteria both the Kodiaks and Reapers advanced to the championship game while the Venom were eliminated.
 In the championship game the Kodiaks secured the win with a score of 14-13, in overtime, earning their first TOJLL Championship.

 Provincial play saw the Kelowna Kodiaks lose to the Coquitlam Adanacs(hosts), whom won the title by winning in two games, 17-7 & 16-7.

+2026: Four teams played a round-robin and championship game, played over three days.
+After round-robin play the Cranbrook Blackwolves were eliminated, 0-3, with a three-way-tie, for first, between the Kamloops Venom, Kelowna Kodiaks and the North Okanagan Reapers all going, 2-1.
+Based on tie breaking criteria both the Venom and Reapers advanced to the championship game while the Kodiaks were eliminated.
+In the championship game the Venom secured the win with a score of 11-7, earning their nineth TOJLL Championship.

+Provincial play saw the Kamloops Venom(hosts) lose to the Port Coquitlam Saints, whom won the title by winning in two games, 18-7 & 10-5.